 What Do Epidemiologist Do?

-Example of Epidemiologist Job Investigate and describe the determinants and distribution of disease, disability, or health outcomes.
+Epidemiologist Definition Investigate and describe the determinants and distribution of disease, disability, or health outcomes.
 May develop the means for prevention and control.

 - Educate healthcare workers, patients, and the public about infectious and communicable diseases, including disease transmission and prevention.